-Cracking the Code: Managing PDF Forms
+Cracking the Code: Working with PDF Forms in .NET

-Converting XFA to AcroForm
+Converting XFA Forms to AcroForms

-using (Library lib = new Library(LibraryFlags.InitFormsExtension))
+using (Library lib = new

 {